 |Performance Requirements||To qualify for a Standard certificate, out-of-state candidates must have NBPTS certification or a valid out-of-state license with two years of teaching within three consecutive years of the four years prior to application, with written confirmation.|

 |Special Reciprocity for Advanced Credentials||Out-of-state candidates can qualify for a Standard certificate if they hold a valid out-of-state certification with two years of teaching within three consecutive years of the four calendar years immediately preceding their application.
 They must have a letter from their supervisor or a NBPTS certificate.|

 Information reported by the Education Commission of the States.

 Alternate Teaching Certification

 You can earn alternate teaching certification in New Jersey by participating in two-year Alternate Route or CE educator preparation programs.
 These programs offer a non-traditional option for candidates who meet education and experience requirements for teacher certification, but have not completed a traditional approved teacher preparation program.
 The CE authorizes you to teach in positions that require certification.
 You must complete an additional teacher certification program to progress to a Standard license from a CE.

 Teach for America

-Teach for America is national organization that works to establish and support education equality in the United States.
-In New Jersey, volunteers impact low-income schools in Newark, Camden and Passaic.
+Teach for America is a national organization that works to establish and support education equality in the United States.
+In New Jersey, volunteers impact low-income schools in Newark, Camden, and Passaic.
 Teach for America volunteers are talented college graduates who work as leaders in the classrooms and communities they serve.
 To participate, you must be chosen from a competitive applicant pool.
 Selected volunteers receive training so they can earn New Jersey teacher certifications to assume teaching positions where they are most needed.